-3. We love pancakes, but for 8 people?
 Skip the flapjacks in favor of a baked French toast that can be prepared the night before and popped in the oven.
+(Again, you are not a short-order cook.)
 Deb at Smitten Kitchen has a great recipe that’s a staple in my kitchen.

-4. If not French toast, make scones ahead of time (like, even two weeks ahead of time) and freeze.
+If you don’t want to make French toast, make scones ahead of time (like, even two weeks ahead of time) and freeze.
 You guessed it — pop these in the oven the morning of.
 Biscuits work well too!

-5. Eggs - The main feature!
+You can’t have brunch without eggs.
+But no omelets!
 Find a really great, substantial egg dish that can be made the night before.
 Quiche, strata, casserole, something along those lines.
-Pictured above: Faith's Bacon, Potato, and Egg Breakfast Casserole.
 Are you really jonesing for runny yolks to sop up with bread?
-Go for a baked egg dish (like this one with creamed spinach, or this basic eggs en cocotte) that’s easily scooped into guests’ bowls, or if you’re real close friends — eaten communally.
+Go for a baked egg dish that’s easily scooped into guests’ bowls, or if you’re real close friends — eaten communally.

-6. The one thing you really can’t do very far ahead of time is bacon and sausage.
-However, save yourself the stress of spattering yourself with bacon grease amongst friends and bake these in the oven just a little before everyone arrives.
+The one thing you really can’t do very far ahead of time is cook bacon.
+However, save yourself the stress of spattering yourself with bacon grease amongst friends and bake it in the oven just a little before everyone arrives.
 Not only will the house smell heavenly, you can turn off the oven and keep the tray warm until serving.

 What’s your favorite no-fuss brunch dish?